Tube-Link: A Flexible Cross Tube Framework for Universal Video Segmentation: Experiments

 \textbf{Ablation on Temporal Contrastive Loss.} We also compare our TCL design with previous works that use dense queries~\cite{qdtrack} or sparse queries~\cite{li2022videoknet} for matching.
 Both settings use only one frame, while our subclip size is two.
 As shown in Tab.~\ref{tab:ablation_b}, our method achieves the best results since tube matching encodes more temporal information.
 In particular, we observe 3.0\% VPQ improvements compared to the strong Video K-Net baseline.

-\textbf{Ablation on Association Target Assignment.} In Table \ref{tab:ablation_c}, we perform an ablation study on the way of building association targets.
+\textbf{Ablation on Association Target Assignment.} In Table \ref{tab:ablation_c}, we show the results of the ablation study on building association targets.
 We find that using a tube-level mask achieves the best results.
 Using the mask from one of the input subclips leads to inferior results.
 This is because the ground truth masks of a single frame are not aligned with the input global queries, where the global queries are learned from multiple frames using Equation \eqref{equ:sp_attention}.

 \textbf{Effect of Sub-clip Size for Training.} In Tab.~\ref{tab:ablation_d}, we investigate the impact of subclip size on training.
 Tube-Link becomes an online method when the subclip size is 1.
 As shown in the table, enlarging the subclip size improves the performance.
 We also examine overlapping during sampling, denoted as ovl, where two input subclips overlap at one frame.
 As shown in Tab.~\ref{tab:ablation_d}, enlarging the subclip size to 2 achieves significant improvement.
 However, we find that either frame overlapping or using a larger subclip size ($T=3$) does not bring extra gains.
 Adding more frames does not benefit temporal association learning, since most instances are similar within a subclip.
 Moreover, using more frames is not memory-friendly during training.
 Thus, the subclip size is set to 2.
 We can enlarge the size for inference, as shown in Tab.~\ref{tab:ablation_e}.